Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/research/research.md

 *Whole Genome Sequencing*: Examining the complete DNA sequences of the placental genome to identify genetic variations and mutations.

-*cfMeDIP-seq*: Employing this method to study DNA methylation patterns, which play a crucial role in gene regulation and epigenetic aging.
+*cfMeDIP-seq*: Employing this method to study DNA methylation patterns, which play a crucial role in gene regulation.

 *EM-seq*: Utilizing this technique to investigate epigenetic modifications and chromatin accessibility patterns.

 *RNA-seq*: Analyzing the transcriptome of placental cells to understand gene expression profiles and identify differentially expressed genes.

-*Microarray Data*: Utilizing microarrays to study gene expression and identify molecular changes in placental samples.
+*Microarray Data*: Utilizing microarrays to study gene expression and DNA methylation to identify molecular changes in placental and blood samples.

 *Model Systems*

 a.
-Mouse Models: Using mouse models to investigate placental development and understand the underlying mechanisms.
+Mouse Models: Using mouse models to investigate underlying mechanisms of placental development.

 b.
 Organ-on-a-Chip Models: Employing organ-on-a-chip models to mimic placental tissue and study its functions in a controlled environment.